WesAllenInc/irelandpay-analytics-pulse/project_guide.md

 The Ireland Pay Analytics project currently has implemented:
 - ✅ Next.js application with TypeScript and Tailwind CSS
 - ✅ Supabase integration for backend services
-- ✅ Data upload and processing functionality
+- ✅ IRIS CRM integration for automated data synchronization
 - ✅ Basic dashboard views for agents and admins
 - ✅ Chart components for data visualization